Patterns

 - async behavior

-Instead of assembling everything manually, you start from a working product structure.
+Instead of assembling features from isolated components, you start from a working product system.

 Why Patterns exist

-Most UI systems fail at the feature level.
+Most UI systems fail at the feature layer.

 - states are inconsistent